Learnmore-smart/Palindrome-checker/README.md

 Wow!
-Here we are at my second project – a palindrome checker!
+Here we are at my second HTML/Javascript project – a palindrome checker!
+Here is the link: https://learnmore-smart.github.io/Palindrome-checker/

 Wait a sec… What is a palindrome?
 It’s a word that reads the same way forwards and backwards (e.g., dad, mom, madam).